Vancouver is considering hosting a Formula E race using electric cars - Port Alberni Valley News

 As a footprint left behind from the event, the organizing group will install electric vehicle charging stations for the public and provide access as well as transportation for at-risk youth to attend.

-The motion is to be considered by Vancouver’s mayor and the rest of council Wednesday (April 27).
+The motion is to be deliberated by Vancouver’s mayor and the rest of council Wednesday (April 27).

 sarah.grochowski@bpdigital.ca